 FibreNest is a UK-wide provider of ultrafast broadband and voice services.
-Part of the Persimmon Group, it delivers 100%, totally unlimited fibre-optic internet access directly into your new home, supported by great customer service.
+We are part of the Persimmon Group, who deliver 100%, totally unlimited fibre-optic internet access directly into your new home, supported by great customer service.

 Unlike broadband services that are delivered over copper wires (traditional broadband and fibre to the cabinet), the speed you receive is not affected by the length of the line serving your property.
 So, providing you're using your service fairly (see our Acceptable Use Policy), we'll never slow your connection down - even at peak times.
 This means that you should consistently receive and enjoy speeds at, or very near to, the package you subscribe to.

 Yes.
 FibreNest is totally unlimited in that there is no limit to the amount of data you can upload or

 download in any month - although this is subject to our Acceptable Usage Policy.

 By agreeing to our contract and therefore our Acceptable Use Policy you agree to use your connection fairly.
 This essentially means you must not use the service for illegal, criminal or unethical purposes or beyond what is reasonably expected of someone using the service for domestic purposes.
 To protect the interests and experience of all our customers, we reserve the right to monitor high-usage connections, investigate and take action if you're downloading or uploading unusually high levels of data.
 Where this is identified as being the case, we may, for example, slow down certain types of activity such as peer-to-peer networking, file sharing and the downloading of very large files.

 Content streaming, downloading and basic browsing will never be affected.